Florian Philippot: Family background

 Born on 24 October 1981 at Croix, Nord, he grew up in Bondues, a residential suburb in the Urban Community of Lille Métropole.

+He is a graduate of HEC Paris and ENA.

 His father was the head teacher of a state primary school and his mother a primary-school teacher.
-His brother, Damien Philippot, a graduate of Sciences Po and ESCP Europe (École supérieure de commerce de Paris), is currently a manager of political studies in the French polling organization (IFOP).
+His brother, Damien Philippot, a graduate of Sciences Po and ESCP Europe (École supérieure de commerce de Paris), was a manager of political studies in the French polling organization (IFOP).

 Political career

 In October 2011, he was appointed strategic director of Marine Le Pen's presidential campaign.
 In July 2012, he was appointed vice president in charge of strategy and communication of the FN.

 In 2012, he was parliamentary candidate in Moselle's 6th constituency.
 Despite the presence of a dissident candidate of the FN (4.09% for Eric Vilain) in the first round, he came second with 26.34% and defeated the incumbent UMP MP Pierre Lang (25.02%).
 Mayor of Forbach since 2008, Laurent Kalinowski defeated Florian Philippot in the run-off (53.70% against 46.30%).

 On 9 November 2012, he went to Colombey-les-Deux-Églises to pay homage to Charles de Gaulle, putting flowers on his grave "in a private capacity" and stating his Gaullist convictions.
 This act irritated some members of the FN, due to Jean-Marie Le Pen's animosity toward the former president.
 His convictions and ideas were described as incompatible with de Gaulle's legacy by the UMP party, although some commentators do not consider the UMP a Gaullist party any more.

 After refusing to quit the think tank The Patriots (Les Patriotes) he founded in the wake of the FN's performance in the 2017 presidential and legislative elections, and differences in his stance over the euro with others in the party, he announced his departure from the FN on 21 September 2017.
-In the 2019 European Parliament election in France, his party obtains 0,6% of the votes and Philippot loses his place in the European Parliament.
+In the 2019 European Parliament election in France, his party obtained 0.6% of the votes, and Philippot lost his place in the European Parliament to fellow RN politician Jordan Bardella.

 He attempted to run for the 2022 French presidential election, but failed after getting only 1 sponsorship out of the 500 valid sponsorships necessary to be on the ballot.